nandhika03/Ovarytales/README.md

 **Ovarytales** is a data-driven project aimed at detecting and understanding **Polycystic Ovary Syndrome (PCOS)** using advanced machine learning techniques.
 From cleaning messy clinical data to visualizing the hidden signals of hormonal imbalance, this project takes you on a journey through symptom patterns, statistical truths, and powerful models — all with a focus on *interpretable AI for healthcare*.

 ---
+## 📁 About the Data

+This project uses the publicly available PCOS dataset, which can be found [here](https://www.kaggle.com/datasets/shreyasvedpathak/pcos-dataset).

 ## 🔬 Project Flow